jpanacleto2/jpanacleto2/README.md

 ## Here is a brief introduction about myself.
 Graduating in Software Engineering at the Universidade de Brasilia (UNB).

-Currently studying Depp learning and AI.
+Currently studying Deep learning and AI.

 Interests on AI, data science, machine learning and related fields.